Helping those on the front lines: Ad Astra Coalition fights to end the spread of COVID-19

 A welcome sight for the Sedgwick County Fire Department, who received 2,000 new face shield mask.

-“Obviously the aviation industry isn’t in the current place where we would like it to be from an economy standpoint, but they still have all their skills, capabilities, equipment and expertise, “said Director of Intellectual Property and Tech Transfer, Rob Gerlach.
+“Obviously, the aviation industry isn’t in the current place where we would like it to be from an economic standpoint, but they still have all their skills, capabilities, equipment and expertise,” said Director of Intellectual Property and Tech Transfer, Rob Gerlach.

 “One of the concerns we were hearing from the medical community was that obviously you use a stethoscope on one patient, and you go to another patient you don’t want to keep using the same stethoscope.
 That would be a very easy carrier of the virus potentially.
 So what we were able to do is using some public domain sources we were able to identify a particular design that we could create on the 3D printers that we have,” added Gerlach.